-And then, at the age of eleven, something happened that changed the way I look at church.
+But then, at the age of eleven, something happened that changed the way I look at church.
 I went to church and heard the pastor tell me something.
 It's the same thing my Sunday School teacher was telling me, too.
-I heard from the Bible that God was offended by my selfishness and that I deserved to spend eternity in hell because of the way I had treated Him.
+I heard from the Bible that my selfishness was displeasing to God, that it was an evidence of my sinfulness, which is a serious problem.
+"For the wages of sin is death," I heard.
 I didn't like what I was hearing, but I knew it was true.

-What's more, I learned that in spite of what I deserved, God loved selfish people like me so much that He sent His only Son into the world to take their punishment and die in their place.
-Then I found out that God raised His Son from the dead and said that He would forgive self-focused people like me, and not send us to hell but take us to heaven to be with Him.
-He would do that for us, for me, if only I would admit my selfishness and accept His Son as my Savior and Lord.
+But that's not all that I heard.
+I learned that in spite of what I deserved, God loved selfish people like me so much that He sent His only Son into the world to take their punishment and die in their place.
+Then I found out that God raised His Son from the dead and said that He would forgive self-focused people like me, and not send us to hell, but give us a new heart that wants to please Him, and more, take us to heaven to be with Him forever.
+He would do that for us, for me, if only I would admit my selfishness, repent, and accept His Son as my Savior and Lord.

 I learned that in church.
-And in church one Sunday morning I knelt next to a loving pastor, cried out to God, put my faith in His Son, and asked God to save me for Jesus' sake.
+And in church one Sunday morning I knelt next to my loving pastor, cried out to God, put my faith in His Son, and asked God to save me for Jesus' sake.
 And that's what He did!
 He saved me.

 And He did something else that day.
 He put something in my heart.
 You know what it was?
-A love for the church!
+It's something that's never gone away.
+A love for His church.

 It's true.
 As soon as Christ saved me, I started loving His church!
-I wanted to go to church, to sing songs to the One who saved me and learn about Him from His Word.
+I wanted to go to church, to sing songs with other people to the One who had saved us, and learn more about Him from His Word.
 I wanted to be a part of that local church.
 I wanted to get baptized and join it, and get involved in it, and devote my life to it.

-How could I do less?
-How can I not love the very instrument through which God rescued me from eternal fire and gave me a place in His forever family?
+It just made sense.
+How could I not love the very instrument that God had used to rescue me from eternal fire and give me a place in His forever family?